Mobius5150/ts-api-decorators/packages/ts-api-decorators-azure-function/README.md

 }
 ```

 This defines an API that exposes a single `GET` handler at `/hello` that returns the string `Hello World!`.
-To call the API, build your project and then us `tsapi` to generate the Azure Function binding files:
+To call the API, build your project and then use `tsapi` to generate the Azure Function binding files:
 ```
 tsc
 npx tsapi azfunc-generate . functions